 While the Pixel 6a takes a few steps forward in the mid-range space, it’s up against some stiff competition.
 It’s neck and neck in price with the Galaxy A53 5G, but Samsung’s device offers an extra year of Android version updates and more rear cameras to work with.
 The Apple iPhone SE (2022) is another rival if you’re open to iOS.
 Apple’s smallest iPhone packs a big punch thanks to the A15 Bionic chipset, the same as you’ll find on the iPhone 13 series.
 It drops to a single rear camera, but it’s the only iPhone with Touch ID these days.
-However, the Pixel 6a’s main rival is Google’s own Pixel 6.
-It costs just $150 more and offers a bigger battery, better camera, more premium build materials, and wireless charging.
+However, the Pixel 6a’s main rival is Google’s own Pixel 7, replacing the Pixel 6 before it.
+It still costs just $150 more and offers a bigger battery, better camera, more premium build materials, and wireless charging.

-The Google Pixel 6a launched for pre-orders on July 21, 2022, with a full launch starting on July 28.
+The Google Pixel 6a launched for pre-orders on July 21, 2022, while the full launch kicked off on July 28.
 Unlike the Pixel 5a, which you could only buy officially in the US and Japan, the Pixel 6a is available in more than a dozen additional countries throughout Europe and Asia.
 It comes in three two-toned finishes: Sage (pictured in this review), Chalk, and Charcoal.